wangaguo/services_monitor/README.md

 # Services Monitor
 This is a monitoring tools.

 Your web services is being monitored.
-You've got an e-mail ( or plurk; msn; sms ) notice while the status code is incorrect.
+You've got an e-mail ( or plurk; msn; sms; slack_bot ) notice while the status code is incorrect.

 ## Usage
 * Copy monitor.yml.ref to monitor.yml.